hgogov/Vacation-homes-Drupal-9/README.md

 - users can search for houses by title, location and the type of place.
 - There is a webform for submiting houses.
 - a custom module is created for displaying Frequently Asked Questions(FAQ).
+- recently added houses can be seen on right sidebar when viewing a house page
 - information is structured with paragraphs
 - theme used is Magazine lite